fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 Tests will be implemented with the same [Jest](http://jestjs.io/) testing library developed by Facebook that was used in the previous part.
 Jest is actually configured by default to applications created with create-react-app.

 In addition to Jest, we also need another testing library that will help us render components for testing purposes.
-The best option for this used to be the [enzyme](https://github.com/airbnb/enzyme) library developed by AirBnB.
-Unfortunately Enzyme does not support React hooks properly, so we will instead use [react-testing-library](https://github.com/testing-library/react-testing-library) which has seen a rapid growth in popularity in recent times.
+The best option for this used to be the [enzyme](https://github.com/airbnb/enzyme) library developed by Airbnb.
+Unfortunately, Enzyme does not support React hooks properly, so we will instead use [react-testing-library](https://github.com/testing-library/react-testing-library) which has seen rapid growth in popularity in recent times.

 Let's install the library with the command: